Burnley Youth Theatre: History

+In September 1992 Thinking of England written by Nick Maynard and directed by Nick Maynard and Anthony Preston was selected to be part of the 1993 Lloyds Bank Theatre Challenge and would go on to be presented at the National Theatre on London's South Bank in 1993.
+Originally performed in June 1992 at the Quarry Theatre, it was taken to the National Youth Arts Festival at Ilfracombe later in the same month.
+Prior to the National Theatre performance in 1993 Thinking of England had a February re-write to meet the strict time constraints of the London performance.

 The organisation took on its first full-time worker in 1997.
 As artistic director, Jacky Riddell worked towards the development of a range of activities, and the development of Burnley Youth Theatre as a charity and a company limited by guarantee.
 This meant that the organisation could begin to explore other means of generating funds.
 In 1999 it was given RFO status, and began receiving public funds.

 In 2001 Lisa O'Neill became the first youth arts worker, and began working more extensively in the community, ensuring that young people who would not normally attend the youth theatre were able to benefit from the work that went on there.
 Throughout this period, a colossal effort was made to raise funds to develop a new building.
 In 2004, these efforts began to take shape.
 The organisation was awarded lottery funding and money from NWDA and the building began in earnest, with the new theatre opening its doors in June 2005, with playwright David Edgar being in attendance.
 Volunteer Alan Daiches who had previously worked at Burnley Leisure was instrumental, along with Moira Preston and Board of Directors Chair Andrew Walker, in building a permanent home for Burnley Youth Theatre.
-In recognition of his service the theatre studio was named 'The Alan Daiches Studio' in his honour.
+In recognition of his service the theatre studio was named the Alan Daiches Studio in his honour.